About Caryn Dugan

-I'm a Food for Life instructor—earning my certification through the Physicians Committee for Responsible Medicine (PCRM) in Washington, DC.
-I teach classes focusing on preventing cancer, preventing and reversing diabetes, children’s wellness, healthy weight management and corporate wellness all through the use of nutrition.
+Studying directly under the leadership of Dr. Neal Barnard, I earned my Food For Life certification through the Physicians Committee for Responsible Medicine (PCRM) in Washington, DC.
+I now teach classes focusing on preventing cancer, preventing and reversing type II diabetes, children’s wellness, healthy weight management and corporate wellness all through the use of nutrition.

 About PCRM: Since 1985, PCRM has been influencing advancements in medicine and science.
 The organization advocates for preventive medicine, especially good nutrition, conducts clinical research, and advocates for higher ethical standards in research.
 Their membership includes 150,000 healthcare professionals and concerned citizens.
 PCRM is a nonprofit 501c3 organization.

-As a Rouxbe Plant-based Professionally trained graduate, I was taught using foundational instruction in plant-based culinary arts.
+As a Rouxbe Plant-Based Professional Certification Course graduate, I was taught using foundational instruction in plant-based culinary arts.
 With a focus on the application of core techniques in the plant-based kitchen, the experience has allowed me to explore and practice a variety of recipes and flavors from around the world.

 This education has also better prepared me to not only help clients on a one-on-one manner, but also in class, corporate and large presentation settings.